Parallel Dual-Numbers Reverse AD: Key Ideas

 \myparagraph{Parallelism} If the user is satisfied with a fully sequential (non-parallel) computation of the derivative, it is enough to generate monotonically increasing integers and use them, together with their linear order, as IDs for backpropagators during the forward pass.
 This is the approach described so far.

-However, if the source program has (task) parallelism (we assume fork-join parallelism in this paper), we would prefer to preserve that parallelism in the derivative.
+However, if the source program has (task) parallelism (we assume fork-join parallelism in this paper), we would prefer to preserve that parallelism when performing backpropagation on the (implied) computation graph.
 The linear order (chronological, by comparing IDs) that we were using to witness the dependency order so far does not suffice any more: we need to be more frugal with adding spurious edges in the dependency graph that only exist because one backpropagator happened to be created after another on the clock.
-However, we only need to make our order (i.e.\ dependency graph) precise enough that independent tasks are incomparable in the order (and hence independent in the dependency graph); recording more accurate dependencies for individual scalar operations would even allow exploiting implicit parallelism within an a priori serial subcomputation, which is potentially interesting but beyond the scope of this paper.\footnote{It is also treacherous ground: it turns out to be very difficult to fulfill the promise of functional programming that all independent expressions are parallelisable, because thread management systems simply have too much overhead for that granularity of parallelism.
+However, we only need to make our order (i.e.\ dependency graph) precise enough that independent tasks are incomparable in the order (and hence independent in the dependency graph); recording more accurate (lack of) dependencies between individual scalar operations would even allow exploiting implicit parallelism within an a priori serial subcomputation, which is potentially interesting but beyond the scope of this paper.\footnote{It is also treacherous ground: it turns out to be very difficult to fulfil the promise of functional programming that all independent expressions are parallelisable, because thread management systems simply have too much overhead for that granularity of parallelism.
 (Interesting work here was done recently by \cite{westrick2024parallelism}.)}

 Our solution is thus to switch from simple integer IDs to compound IDs, consisting of a job ID and a sequential ID within that job.\footnote{Being pairs of integers, these still have a natural linear order to use as a map key.} We assume parallelism in the source program is expressed using a parallel pair constructor with the following typing rule: